pingcap/docs-cn/br/br-pitr-manual.md

 Available Commands:
-  metadata   get the metadata of log dir pause      pause a log backup task. resume     resume a log backup task start      start a log backup task status     get status for the log backup task
+  metadata   get the metadata of log dir pause      pause a log backup task resume     resume a log backup task start      start a log backup task status     get status for the log backup task